redfieldchristabel/laravel-dockerize/README.md

 ## How to Use
 To use these images, replace the standard official PHP image tag in your `Dockerfile` or `docker-compose.yml` with the desired tag from this registry.
-The images are available on the GitHub Package Container Registry at `ghcr.io/redfieldchristabel/laravel`.
+The images are available on the GitHub Package Container Registry at `ghcr.io/myproject/laravel`.

 ### Using in a Production Dockerfile

-For production environments, it's recommended to build your application image on top of the base image.
-This allows you to copy your application code and install production-specific dependencies that are not included in the base image (like Filament itself).

 For production environments, it's recommended to build your application image on top of the base image.
 This allows you to copy your application code and install production-specific dependencies.